Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Introduction

 \section{Introduction}

-Cosmological phase transitions offer a compelling window into the physics of the early universe, with potential observational signatures such as gravitational waves (GWs), generated by strong first-order phase transitions, providing insight into new physics beyond the Standard Model (BSM)~\cite{LISACosmologyWorkingGroup:2022jok}.
+Cosmological phase transitions offer a compelling window into the physics of the early universe, potentially resulting in observational signatures such as gravitational waves (GWs).
+Since the Standard Model does not exhibit a thermal phase transition~\cite{Kajantie:1996mn,Kajantie:1996qd,Gurtler:1997hr,Csikor:1998eu,DOnofrio:2015gop}, GWs from strong first-order phase transitions would provide a particularly promising probe for new physics beyond the Standard Model (BSM)~\cite{LISACosmologyWorkingGroup:2022jok}.
 Effective field theory (EFT) techniques such as dimensional reduction at high temperatures~\cite{Kajantie:1995dw,Braaten:1995cm} play a central role in describing these transitions.
 However, the effect of higher-dimensional marginal operators that arise from higher-order matching contributions in the underlying high-temperature expansion, and especially their impact on non-perturbative phenomena, remains an open question.

 In the context of electroweak theories, this issue was framed more precisely in the seminal reference~\cite{Kajantie:1995dw}, which stated that, apart from simple power-counting estimates, it remains difficult to comprehensively assess the importance of dimension-six operators.
-While there are comprehensive studies that have since examined the impact of parity-violating marginal operators in the electroweak sector of the Standard Model (SM)~\cite{Kajantie:1997ky} and marginal operators in effective theories of hot QCD~\cite{Chapman:1994vk,Landsman:1989be,Laine:2018lgj}, analogous estimates for gauge-Higgs theories beyond the SM have indeed remained a long-standing challenge.
-However, several recent works have reported simple estimates of the impact of higher-dimensional operators in thermal EFTs for the Two-Higgs Doublet model~\cite{Gorda:2018hvi,Andersen:2017ika,Kainulainen:2019kyp}, singlet~\cite{Gould:2019qek,Niemi:2021qvp,Niemi:2024axp,Niemi:2024vzw} and triplet~\cite{Niemi:2018asa} extensions of the SM, SMEFT~\cite{Camargo-Molina:2021zgz,Camargo-Molina:2024sde}, and other theories~\cite{Croon:2020cgk,Kierkla:2023von}.
+While there are comprehensive studies that have since examined the impact of parity-violating marginal operators in the electroweak sector of the SM~\cite{Kajantie:1997ky}, fermion-induced operators in the minimal SM~\cite{Moore:1995jv}, and marginal operators in effective theories of hot QCD~\cite{Chapman:1994vk,Landsman:1989be,Laine:2018lgj}, analogous estimates for gauge-Higgs theories beyond the SM have indeed remained a long-standing challenge.
+However, several recent works have reported simple estimates of the impact of higher-dimensional operators in thermal EFTs for the Two-Higgs Doublet model~\cite{Gorda:2018hvi,Andersen:2017ika,Kainulainen:2019kyp}, singlet~\cite{Gould:2019qek,Niemi:2021qvp,Niemi:2024axp,Niemi:2024vzw} and triplet~\cite{Niemi:2018asa} extensions of the SM, SMEFT~\cite{Camargo-Molina:2021zgz,Camargo-Molina:2024sde}, and other theories~\cite{Croon:2020cgk,Kierkla:2023von,Chakrabortty:2024wto}.